smnorris/bcdata/README.md

 ```

 ### CLI

-Commands available via the bcdata command line interface are documented with the `--help` option:
+Commands available via the bcdata command line interface are documented with the --help option

 ```